 WHO ARE OUR CAMPERS?

 Camp Outlook seeks to provide a wilderness camping experience to youth who may especially benefit from exploring their strengths and skills along with other youth in the outdoors as part of a supportive and small tripping group community.
-They are youth who may have difficulty coping with their daily environment, those who are faced with particularly challenging situations, and those who simply could not otherwise afford to go on a wilderness trip.
-Most campers are referred to us by social agencies such as Pathways, the Boys and Girls Club, Youth Diversion, Children’s Aid Services, schools, and other professionals who work with youth.
+They are youth who may have difficulty coping with their daily environment, who may be faced with particularly challenging situations, or who may not otherwise afford to go on a wilderness trip.
+Most campers are referred to us by social agencies such as Pathways to Education, the Boys and Girls Club, Youth Diversion, Children’s Aid Services, schools, and other professionals who work with youth.
 Camp Outlook trips help to foster self confidence in campers by immersing them in a new environment and allowing them to see that they can meet the challenges they face in the woods, and by extension the challenges they face at home as well.
 There is no fee for campers to participate in our programs.
 We strive to make Camp Outlook as financially accessible as possible to all campers and so we do not charge anything to go on trip with us.

 WHAT IS THE SUMMER LIKE?

 The summer begins in Kingston in late May when we start our training.
 Over the first 6 weeks, you are trained in all the skills you will need to lead safe and fun canoe trips (from paddling to camp cooking to communication to conflict mediation to emotionally supportive strategies).
-Training includes Advanced Wilderness First Aid, Bronze Cross/Medallion, and Mental Health First Aid certifications, along with an 8-day canoe trip in Algonquin Park to solidify your wilderness camping and leadership skills.
+This training includes Advanced Wilderness First Aid and Bronze Cross/Medallion certifications, along with an 8-day practice canoe trip in Algonquin Park to solidify your wilderness camping and leadership skills.
 You are expected to participate in all of training; it is a more than a 9-5 commitment and is run throughout the week, including weekends.